By Roy Burner - Minister of the Gospel

 God then made a provision for the continuation of His creation through the ark that was built according to God's specifications.
 There was no longer even a glimmer of hope for those who remained outside the ark.
 There was no place to escape the wrath of God for an unrepentant people.

 Scripture reveals that the world that then was, being overflowed with water, perished: But the heavens and the earth, which are now, by the same word are kept in store, reserved unto fire until the day of judgment and destruction of ungodly men (2 Peter 3:6-7).

-America, and other once godly nations, have capitalized on the immorality of the land rather than allegiance to God and His blessed Word.
+America, and other once godly nations, have capitalized on the immorality in the land rather than allegiance to God and His blessed Word.
 It has saturated itself with the ugliness of sin; allowing its roots to spread throughout the land with little regard towards its distasteful web of deceit.
 There has come an inherent blindness towards any knowledge of its destructive nature.

 Scripture reveals that the day of the Lord will come as a thief in the night (totally unexpected by some); in which the heavens and the earth shall pass away with a great noise, and the elements shall melt with fervent heat, the earth also and the works that are therein shall be burned up (2 Peter 3:10).
 Any glimmer of hope at that point will have dissipated; any chance of reconciliation no longer available.